- Home >

-ProfileSara Judy is a PhD student in English at the University of Notre Dame, where she studies contemporary North American poetry and poetics, with an emphasis on religion and literature as it relates to developments in lyric theory.
-Of particular interest to her work are the ways religious and poetic ways of knowing intersect.
-She also serves as the book review editor for Religion and Literature, and as an editorial assistant for the Notre Dame Review.
+Sara Judy is a PhD student in the University of Notre Dame's English Department, and an MFA poetry candidate in Creative Writing.
+She studies twentieth- and twenty-first century North American poetry and poetics with an emphasis on religion and literature.
+Of particular interest to her work is the way in which religious expression informs modes of address, silence, and speaking in the lyric.
+She also serves as the assistant book review editor for Religion & Literature.

 Recent Scholarly Activity

-Conference Panel “Horrible Modernisms,” NeMLA 2019 (upcoming).
+Conference Panel “Horrible Modernisms,” NeMLA, March 2019.